cloudninedigital/dlm-docs/docs/DLM - workflow/4-interpreting-alerts.md

 * **expected_values** → Certain values were measured for a parameter which were not in the list of allowed values.
 Example: the allowed values for 'page_type' were set to 'home', 'plp', 'pdp' and 'checkout', but suddenly the value 'inspiration' was measured for parameter 'page_type'.

 ## main alert screen
+In the main alert screen you can see basic information about the alerts taking place. here you can
+* see the short description of the alert
+* split the alert occurences between the events in which it occured (split by events)
+* Show measured values if the alert is related to specific values being set for a parameter
+* dive deeper into granularity to watch the issue occurence over time

 ## Deep-dive into alerts

+To further deep-dive into the issue at hand and find out in which situations the issue occurs, there's the alert detail page.
+You can get here by clicking on the 'View Details' button.
+Within this area, you will see a graphic display of the alert over the time period filtered on, and you can see a breakdown of the issue over the important meta-columns being measured in the DLM:
+* Browser
+* Device type
+* Section (assuming this is set-up correctly in the DLM shadowpixel)
+* URL

+### AI insights

+If the above breakdown doesn't provide enough actionable insights to pinpoint where the issue is happening, the 'AI insights' portion of the alerts might.
+This section uses all other datalayer keys and values as input to search for a pattern in the issue that is occuring.

+an example here might be that an issue specifically always happens when the datalayer key 'login_status' is set to 'logged_in', or that the issue is particularly present when someone uses a specific payment provider in the checkout flow.
+This kind of information can be found by the AI insights portion of the detail view.

+This pattern recognition already could give you a headstart in pinpointing where (and in which development team) a fix should be implemented.

 ## Acting upon alerts

+When acting upon alerts, there's a couple of options to keep 'administration' of the issue up to date with current developments.

+* You can add a ticket link of the issue that has been generated in your own project tool (like Jira / Asana / etc.) to easily link the issue to any progress that has been made.
+* You can update the status from open to in progress or solved.
+This will make sure the alert doesn't show up in the alert email anymore, because it's clear it is being handled.
+* You can change the priority according to interpretation.
+An alert may be a lot lower priority in the context of your business than originally measured, or the other way around.
+You can manually override the priority of this alert to make the alert reflect the priority you deem it.

 ## Process of re-configuration